tinyctl.dev

 Collect product events in real timeCDP (Segment, Rudderstack, PostHog)

-Activate warehouse data in CRM/marketingReverse ETL (Hightouch, Census)
+Activate warehouse data in CRM/marketingReverse ETL (Hightouch, Fivetran Activations)

 Both event collection AND warehouse activationBoth, or Hightouch Customer Studio

-Warehouse-native team, no event pipeline CDPHightouch or Census alone
+Warehouse-native team, no event pipeline CDPHightouch or Fivetran Activations alone

 Final Verdict

-For most teams choosing a reverse ETL tool in 2026, the primary decision is Hightouch vs Census.
+For most teams choosing a reverse ETL tool in 2026, the primary decision is Hightouch vs Fivetran Activations (formerly Census).

-Choose Hightouch if you want the market leader with the broadest destination library, the most developed CDP-adjacent features, and a visual interface that accommodates non-technical users alongside SQL power users.
+Choose Hightouch if you want the standalone reverse ETL market leader with the broadest destination library, the most developed CDP-adjacent features (audience segmentation, journeys, identity resolution), and a visual interface that accommodates non-technical users alongside SQL power users.

-Choose Census if your team runs SQL/dbt workflows as the canonical model layer and you want sync definitions to live alongside your data models in version control.
+Choose Fivetran Activations if you already use Fivetran for ELT and want activation in the same platform, or if your team runs SQL/dbt workflows as the canonical model layer and prefers sync definitions to live alongside data models in version control.
+The Census-era SQL-first and dbt strengths carried into Fivetran’s product.

 For specialized cases: Omnata for Snowflake-native governance requirements, Polytomic for bidirectional sync, and Rudderstack Reverse ETL for teams already on the Rudderstack event pipeline.